neilsustc/neilsustc.github.io/notes/2016-spring/discrete-mathematics.md

 The compound propositions p and q are called **logically equivalent** if p ↔ q is a tautology.
 The notation p ≡ q denotes that p and q are logically equivalent.

+### Some explanation

+- The converse of p → q is q → p.
+- The contrapositive of p → q is ¬q → ¬p.
+- The inverse of p → q is ¬p → ¬q.

 ### Important Logical Equivalences